stereolabs/zed-ros-wrapper/zed_wrapper/README.md

 # Stereolabs ZED Camera - ROS Integration

-This package lets you use the ZED stereo camera with ROS.
+This package lets you use the ZED stereo cameras with ROS.
 It outputs the camera left and right images, depth map, point cloud, pose information and supports the use of multiple ZED cameras.
+The ZED ROS wrapper is compatible with ZED, ZED Mini and ZED2 camera models.

 ## Getting started